mapzen/svg-export/README.md

-# Vector Tile to SVG Export
+# Export Tool for Vector Tiles to SVG

 This is a tool for taking vector tile data and exporting it to an SVG file.

+Live demo is available here: (http://mapzen.github.io/svg-export/)[http://mapzen.github.io/svg-export/]

 ## Installation